paulos-t/checkers/notes.md

+## TODO:
+1. UML diagram
+2. Write-up of design patterns used

+## Important things to consider:
-TODO: spec, UML diagram, then questions about organization of modules/classes and making code general and reusable for other checker-board games like chess; if there’s time, start looking at specifics on data structures and logic
+- Making code general and reusable for other checker-board games like chess

+## Planning the UML Diagram

 CheckerBoard
 - board_state